HPDCS/NBBS/README.md

 It also keeps several benchmarks and modules to evaluate NBBS and the Linux Kernel Buddy System.

-All the code targets x86_64 architecture.
+The code targets x86_64 architectures equipped with Linux.

 ----------------------------------
-## Allocators
+## Buddy Allocators

 Here, you can find several buddy system allocators.
 In particular: